Harukana Receive: Manga

 Harukana Receive is a manga series written and illustrated by Nyoijizai.
 It began serialization in Houbunsha's Manga Time Kirara Forward with the October 2015 issue, and it ended in the November 2020 issue on September 24, 2020.
 The chapters were collected and released in the tankōbon format by Houbunsha.
 As of October 12, 2020, ten volumes have been released.
 Seven Seas Entertainment have licensed the manga for a North American release.

 Anime

-An anime television series adaptation by C2C aired from July 6 to September 21, 2018, on AT-X and other channels.
+An anime television series adaptation by C2C, aired from July 6 to September 21, 2018, on AT-X and other channels.
 The series was directed by Toshiyuki Kubooka, with series composition by Touko Machida and character designs by Takeshi Oda.
-The opening theme is "FLY two BLUE" by Kana Yūki and Saki Miyashita, while the ending theme is "Wish me luck!!!" by Yūki, Miyashita, Atsumi Tanezaki, and Rie Suegara.
+The opening theme is "FLY two BLUE" by Haruka Ozora (Kana Yūki) and Kanata Higa (Saki Miyashita), while the ending theme is "Wish me luck!!!" by Ozora (Yūki), Higa (Miyashita), Claire Thomas (Atsumi Tanezaki), and Emily Thomas (Rie Suegara).
 Crunchyroll simulcast the series with English subtitles, while Funimation streamed an English dub.
 Following Sony's acquisition of Crunchyroll, the dub was moved to Crunchyroll.
 The series ran for 12 episodes.